 Lake Placid’s Olympic legacy was born on ice.
 Since 1924 when local speedskater Charles Jewtraw won the very first gold medal ever awarded in the Winter Olympics, many of the moments that made us who we are today were made on ice.

 Just as Lake Placid’s history is born from ice, Lake Placid’s ice is born from refrigeration.
 This history dates back as far as the Region’s Olympic history.
 The 1932 Jack Shea Arena was the first indoor ice sheet ever used for the Olympics.
-Similarly, the Mt Van Hoevenberg bobsled track was also the first refrigerated track used in an Olympics (1980).
 Furthermore, for the 1980 Games, the expanded Olympic Center complex put into place one of the largest single refrigeration plants in the country to maintain all three hockey rinks and its speed skating oval.

 Thanks to refrigeration, ice surfaces inside our Olympic Center and at Mt Van Hoevenberg’s indoor push track are in use year-round.
 In addition, the outdoor seasons at Mt Van Hoevenberg and the James C. Sheffield Olympic Speed Skating Oval are far more reliable.